• Available plans include 4GB, 10GB, 15GB, and Unlimited which you pay for in advance (3-month, 6-month, or 12-month terms)

-In terms of other benefits, Mint is a mostly bare-bones service — though you're still able to add to your LTE data allotment whenever you're approaching the cap.
+In terms of other benefits, Mint is a mostly bare-bones service — though you're still able to add to your LTE or 5G data allotment whenever you're approaching the cap.
 An extra 1GB runs for $10 and another 3GB is $20.
 Additionally, if you're traveling overseas, the carrier offers international roaming data at those same prices.
 Calls to Mexico and Canada are free.

 What do customers say about Mint Mobile?

 Mint has gotten favorable feedback for its inexpensive rates and simple user experience.
 However, if you have to call up customer service, the experience may be less than ideal.
 Subscribers on the Mint Mobile subreddit have cited poor support, especially compared to the Google Fi network, which prides itself on speedy replies and availability through multiple social channels.
 To make matters worse, the lack of a brick-and-mortar presence means Mint customers have fewer resources at their disposal, should something go wrong.